-Our far-flung correspondents in the west, unlike those in the east and midwest, are all reporting balmy weather these first weeks of February.
+Our far-flung correspondents in the west are all reporting balmy weather these first weeks of February.
 It’s as if we’ve skipped spring fever this year and gone directly to spring.

 Warm temperatures in the Pacific Northwest are bringing early blossoms to ornamental trees, explosions of blooms from some rhododendrons and everywhere thick, lush grass.
 Even at 7,000 feet above sea level, Santa Fe New Mexico is recording daytime temps in the 60s.
 Folks are planting greens and perennials, often in containers, and the whole countryside is greening up.